Erwann-ops/Erwann-ops/README.md

 - 👋 Hi, I’m @Erwann-ops
 - 👀 I’m interested in hack controllers
-- 🌱 I’m currently learning hack
+- 🌱 I’m currently learning l'anglais
 - 💞️ I’m looking to collaborate on you
 - 📫 How to reach me pls
 - ⚡ Fun fact: i love video game